HSwMS Manligheten: Construction and career

 In May 1937, Manligheten left on another tour, first calling at Amsterdam.
-The vessel then visited Newcastle upon Tyne, England, on 3 June, staying four days and then proceeded to Cardiff, Wales, for three days from 18 June and then Oban, Scotland, two days later, staying for five days.
+The vessel then visited Newcastle upon Tyne, England, on 3 June, staying four days and then proceeded to Rouen from the 10th to the 16th of June 1937,.
+The ship went to Cardiff, Wales, for three days from 18 June and then Oban, Scotland, two days later, staying for five days.
 During the following October, the ship became the flagship of the reformed Gothenburg Squadron and remained in the role at the start of the Second World War.
 Manligheten underwent a refit on 26 August 1939, at which it was discovered that the main armament, boilers, engines and electrical equipment had all deteriorated.
 On 13 December, six crew were killed while trying to disarm a loose German paravane.
 On 9 April 1940, the ship was deployed in response to the German invasion of Norway but saw no action.
 This experience reinforced the need for an upgrade, so the vessel was taken out of service in December to be modernised.